owenvoke/arionum-documentation/docs/getting-started/exchanges.md

 ?> The escrow service has no fees except the **0.5% ARO** transfer fees and the exchange currency transfer fees.

+There is an official [video tutorial on YouTube](https://www.youtube.com/watch?v=fpOTuXlCIF0) which shows how the Escrow system works.

 ## Upcoming

 - [Cryptopia](https://cryptopia.co.nz)